-Churchill Manitoba is as close to a frontier town as there is in Canada.
-This Northern Manitoba community still runs on squatters rights for most of its land claims.
+Churchill Manitoba is as close to a frontier town as you can find in Canada.
+This Northern Manitoba community still runs on squatters’ rights for most of its land claims.
 And there is a cast of characters in the town that would make it worthy of an HBO series.
 But it’s not the amazing and unique locals that have made Churchill Manitoba such a premiere destination in Canada’s north.
 Instead, it’s the unique combination of natural wonders that have led countless people to flock here each year.
 I’ve written this Churchill Manitoba guide to help those who make the journey up to this unforgettable town.

 Churchill Manitoba Guide: What You Need To Know Before Visiting

 Table of Contents

 The town of Churchill is small.
 Especially when compared to the provincial capital of Winnipeg.
 With a year-round population of under 900 people, it’s a wonder that Churchill can swell to accommodate the influx of visitors hoping to get a glimpse of the big three.
 Yet several decades of tourism have helped the resilient northerners to accommodate and thrive.
 Marketing for Churchill has picked up at a feverish pace as well.

 The city is now touted as the Polar Bear Capital of the World, the Beluga Whale Capital of the World, and one of the best places to experience the sub-Arctic tundra AND the Northern Lights.
 It’s almost too much to take in for a city of 900.
 But this guide to Churchill Manitoba will help you along the way.
 Any way that you swing it, Churchill is high on the list for having the best wildlife encounters in Canada.